 Avoiding Non-Biodegradable Materials

 Avoiding non-biodegradable materials is key to septic care.
-Things like plastics, diapers, and feminine hygiene products won’t break down, but they can block the system.
+Plastic, diapers, and feminine hygiene products won’t break down, but they can block the system.
 Throwing these items in the trash helps keep the system efficient.

 Specific Items to Keep Out of Your Septic System